Prediction Markets

 The legality of prediction markets in the U.S. depends on the platform and your location.
 The CFTC regulates Kalshi and operates legally under federal oversight.
 This federal regulation allows Kalshi to offer event contracts nationwide, distinguishing it from traditional gambling markets.
 It’s currently available for traders in all 50 US states.

-Other platforms, like Polymarket and various blockchain-based markets, face restrictions regarding U.S. users due to a lack of clear regulatory approval.
+Other platforms, such as Polymarket and various blockchain-based markets, face restrictions on U.S. users due to a lack of clear regulatory approval.
 Additionally, some states may impose regulations or bans on certain types of event trading.
-Before signing up to trade and participating, take the time to review your state’s laws and the platform’s terms.
+Before signing up to trade and participating, review your state’s laws and the platform’s terms.

 Why Are Prediction Markets Gaining Popularity?